MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 Follow these steps to manually add a copilot:

-> [!NOTE]
-> If a site meets the conditions outlined in the prerequisite section, the copilot will be added to the site during site provisioning.
-If you prefer not to have the copilot created by default, the [service admins](/power-platform/admin/use-service-admin-role-manage-tenant) can turn off this capability at the tenant level.
-Learn more in [manage copilot provisioning](/power-pages/getting-started/manage-copilot-provisioning).

 1. Go to the [Set up workspace](../configure/setup-workspace.md).
 1. Under **Copilot**, select **Add copilot**.